Michaelamay/DePaul-Library-Interface/README.md

 # DePaul-Library-Interface
-An user interactive interface to ease students library experience for checking seat availability and making seat reservations.
+A conceptional user interactive interface to ease students library experience for checking seat availability and making seat reservations.Students can interactive with the UI prior to enter the library and searching for seats.